Genji1222/login/README.md

 # Important
   1.In the typescript,made 5 advertising pages using tailwind css.Here very imortant is very use the tailwind css.

-    Imortant is very use the tailwind css. tailwind css is design tool make easy the HTML .
+    Important is very use the tailwind css. tailwind css is design tool make easy the HTML .

-  2.So, I did many frontend  skill that using material ui.
+  2.Also, I did many frontend  skill that using material ui.

       First, I finished the interface very fast than using HTML and CSS.

       Second, this is beneficial complete the Responsive Web Design

+  3.nextJS framework used.